George Lamb

-George Martin Lamb (born 20 December 1979) is an English radio and television presenter, currently presenting Football Tonight on BT Sport.
-In 2012, Lamb presented the Channel 4 game show The Bank Job.
-Lamb is the son of actor Larry Lamb.
+George Martin Lamb (born 20 December 1979) is an English former radio and television presenter, farmer and businessman.
+In 2012, he presented the Channel 4 game show The Bank Job.
+He is the son of actor Larry Lamb.

 Education

 Born in Hammersmith, West London, Lamb was educated at St Christopher School, a boarding independent school in Letchworth Garden City, Hertfordshire.

 Career

 Radio

 Lamb's career peaked with presenting an eponymous daytime BBC Radio 6 Music show, for two years from October 2007 to November 2009, before being moved the early weekend mornings for 6 months, then leaving 6 Music in May 2010.
-His show mixed shock jock banter with his Ministry of Sound DJ co-host, Marc Hughes;.
+His show mixed shock jock banter with his Ministry of Sound DJ co-host, Marc Hughes.

 Lamb's last known radio work was a 2010 Starbucks-sponsored Spotify slot and a brief stint at TalkSport.

 Television

 Lamb's television career started in 2007 when he replaced Alex Zane as the host of the second series of BBC reality show Celebrity Scissorhands and returned in 2008 for the third series.
 He has also presented The Restaurant, Road To V and Young Butcher of the Year, as parodied on Harry Hill's TV Burp, and also parodied by Ray Peacock and Ed Gamble on The Peacock and Gamble Podcast.

 Lamb was the presenter of Big Brother's Little Brother (or BBLB) from mid-2008, taking over from Dermot O'Leary who had presented BBLB since 2001.
 He first presented the show with co-host Zezi Ifore, though she was sacked halfway through the series, leaving Lamb the sole presenter.
 For the final series of BBLB in 2010, Emma Willis joined Lamb as co-presenter.
 Willis moved with Big Brother to Channel 5 when the rights were bought from Channel 4, however Lamb did not.